mpv-player/mpv/DOCS/man/options.rst

     separated by newlines.

 ``--chapters-file=<filename>``
-    Load chapters from this file, instead of using the chapter metadata found in the main file.
+    Load chapters from another file that has chapters, instead of using the chapter metadata found in the main file.

 ``--sstep=<sec>``
     Skip <sec> seconds after every frame.